dbos-inc/dbos-docs/docs/api-reference/decorators.md

 ## Decorator Locations

-Operon currently uses decorators at the class, function, or function parameter level.
-(The language also supports decorators at the property or accessor level, but Operon currently doesn't use them.)
+DBOS currently uses decorators at the class, function, or function parameter level.
+(The language also supports decorators at the property or accessor level, but DBOS currently doesn't use them.)

 ### Class Decorators

 Class decorators are affixed to a class, just before the keyword `class`.
-Operon decorators will be applied to all Operon functions in the class.
+Such decorators will be applied to all functions in the class.
 -   [`@Authentication`](#authentication)
 -   [`@DefaultRequiredRole`](#defaultrequiredrole)

 ### Function Decorators

 Function decorators are affixed to a function, just before its name and modifiers (such as `async` or `static`).
-Operon function decorators apply to the decorated function and its parameters.
+Function decorators apply to the decorated function and its parameters.
 Examples of function-level decorators:
 -   [`@Workflow`](#workflow)
 -   [`@Transaction`](#transaction)
 -   [`@Communicator`](#communicator)